renorris/Sweatbox/README.md

 An FSD server written in Ruby designed to mimic a simple VATSIM sweatbox.

 ## Documentation Tribute
-Without [https://studentweb.uvic.ca/~norrisng/fsd-doc/](this documentation) by @norrisng, it would have taken me ages to reverse-engineer the FSD protocol.
+Without [this documentation](https://studentweb.uvic.ca/~norrisng/fsd-doc/) by @norrisng, it would have taken me ages to reverse-engineer the FSD protocol.
 If you're looking for an in-depth look into the basics of VATSIM's protocol, that's where to go.

 ## Installation and Dependencies